Types of Scholarships & Aid

 Denison Scholar Loans are subsidized, meaning no interest accrues while the student is enrolled.
 These loans have an interest rate of 6%, a 10 year repayment plan and has a 9 month grace period after a student graduates or ceases to be enrolled.
 Loans may be pre-paid without penalty.

+Student employment opportunities are available to all students.
+Once enrolled, current student employment listings are available through Student Jobs on MyDenison.
 Many students work at Denison in offices and departments across campus.
-These students earn above minimum wage as they learn skills and knowledge that help them move into their professions after graduation.
-Work study positions are not assigned.
-Students are responsible to seek out their own employment.
+These students learn skills and knowledge that help them move into their professions after graduation.
+Students are responsible for managing their student employment experience, from researching opportunities, applying and interviewing.

 Additional Grants & Funding Sources